🔨 Miniscript Studio Intro

 Script Area

 The Script Area displays the compiled result in multiple formats: hex, ASM, and as an address.
 You can toggle between mainnet and testnet, or switch between Legacy, SegWit, and Taproot contexts and compile again.
-Note that Taproot uses x-only keys, make sure to choose the right context to your keys.
+Note that Taproot uses x-only keys, make sure to choose the right context for your keys.

 Extract Keys